alexmill/trump_transcripts/transcripts/primary_debate_2016-03-03.md

 ... is it's total gridlock.
 Nobody gets along.
 We need people to get along.
 We need to be able to get things done.
 Actually, it was for business.
 It was.
 It was.
 It was for business.
 I pride myself, including outside of the United States.
 I'm doing almost 120 deals outside of the — which I hope to be able to stop very soon and let my children handle it — but we're doing many, many deals outside of the United States.
 I support politicians.
 In 2008, I supported Hillary Clinton.
 I supported many other people, by the way.
 And that was because of the fact that I'm in business.
 I did support very heavily Ronald Reagan.
 I also supported George Bush, by the way.
 Let me tell you, something, Ted.
 The last person that Hillary Clinton wants to face is Donald Trump.
 That I can...
-That I can tell you. [ crosstalk ]
+That I can tell you.
 Hello.
 Nice to be with you, Megyn.
 You're looking well.
 You're looking well.